Transformations of lattice diagrams and their associated dotted diagrams: Abstract

 \section{Abstract}

-We consider a lattice polytope in the $xy$-plane such that each edge is parallel to the $x$-axis or the $y$-axis.
-In \cite{N}, we investigated transformations of certain lattice polytopes, and we considered the reduced graph that is obtained from deformations of a graph associated with a lattice polytope.
-In this paper, we refine the notion of the reduced graph by introducing the notion of a dotted graph.
-A lattice polytope is presented by an admissible dotted graph.
-We investigate deformations of dotted graphs, and we investigate relation between deformations of admissible dotted graphs and transformations of lattice polytopes, giving results that are refined and corrected versions of \cite[Lemma 6.2, Theorem 6.3]{N}.
+We consider a graph called a lattice diagram, which is a graph in the $xy$-plane such that each edge is parallel to the $x$-axis or the $y$-axis.
+In \cite{N}, we investigated transformations of certain lattice diagrams, and we considered the reduced diagram that is obtained from deformations of a diagram associated with a lattice diagram.
+In this paper, we refine the notion of the reduced diagram by introducing the notion of a dotted diagram.
+A lattice diagram is presented by an admissible dotted diagram.
+We investigate deformations of dotted diagrams, and we investigate relation between deformations of admissible dotted diagrams and transformations of lattice diagrams, giving results that are refined and corrected versions of \cite[Lemma 6.2, Theorem 6.3]{N}.